jollycar/cryptomator/README.md

 - [One-time or recurring donation via Cryptomator's website.](https://cryptomator.org/#donate)
 - [Become a sponsor via Cryptomator's sponsors website.](https://cryptomator.org/sponsors/)

+## Modification in this fork

+Changes made:
+- Removed update checker completely
+- Removed contribute options and tabs
+- Removed hub functionality

+Why these changes?

+- I like to update on my own terms, not being forced by developers
+- I already contribute, so I don't need this reminder
+- I am not using HUB functionality

 ### Gold Sponsors

 Become our Gold Sponsor and showcase your brand to a targeted audience!
 Please contact us if you are interested.